BreakfastMuffins

 Step Ten: Cool Muffins

-Let them cool in the pan on a wire rack for 10 minutes before removing them from the pan.
+Let them cool in the pan on a wire rack for 10 minutes before removing the muffins.
 If the muffins are a bit stuck, use a fork to loosen the sides before pulling them out of the pan.

 Step Eleven: Serve Muffins or Save For Later